About the Park

 The Virginia BioTechnology Research Park is a dynamic and growing scientific community in Richmond, located close to the VCU Medical Center and State Capitol of Virginia.

 The Virginia BioTechnology Research Park is located in Richmond, Virginia, 100 miles south of Washington, D.C. and in the heart of the nation’s East Coast pharmaceutical and biotechnology corridor.
-Today, the Park is home to 67 life science companies, research institutes and state/federal labs, employing over 2,500 scientists, engineers and researchers.
+Today, the Park is home to nearly 60 life science companies, research institutes and state/federal labs, employing over 2,400 scientists, engineers, researchers, and related staff.